My language barrier after jumping from nursing to the IT industry (words used in conversation and their meanings)

 ・trigger

-A command or signal that triggers an action.
+A command or signal that triggers the start of some kind of action.

 ・domain

-A name used to identify a computer or network on the Internet.
+It's a name used to identify computers and networks on the internet.

 ・Module